Greater Glasgow and Clyde Medicines

 Click here for a promotional poster on Medicines Update and here for an animation on the Communications subcommittee of ADTC responsible for the development of Medicines Update.

-If you would like to contribute to Medicines Update, click here for a guide to blog writing.
+If you would like to contribute to Medicines Update, click here for further information and here for a guide to blog writing.
 When you email the committee to discuss writing a blog, you will be sent a checklist to complete prior to submitting the blog for review.

 What’s new in migraine?
 Oral Calcitonin Gene-Related Peptide Antagonists